Rosie O'Donnell: 2007–2012: The Rosie Show and blog

-2013–2016: TV guest starring roles, recurring on The Fosters and return to The View
+2013–2016: The Fosters and return to The View

 In 2013, O'Donnell appeared in a number of television shows.
 First, she played "brash but astute" reporter Dottie Shannon in an episode of Bomb Girls, followed by playing the voice of the Bouncing Bumble Queen in Jake and the Never Land Pirates.
 After that, also in 2013, she appeared in two episodes of Smash as herself.
 That same year she also appeared as herself in an episode of Impractical Jokers called "Everything's Rosie".

 In 2014, O'Donnell landed a reoccurring role as Rita Hendricks on The Fosters, "a tough yet compassionate woman who works for the foster care system and becomes a mentor to a member of the Foster family."
 The character lasted through their 2016 season.

 In the fall of 2014, O'Donnell returned to The View as a co-host, with a newly re-vamped version of the show, along with Whoopi Goldberg returning as moderator and new co-hosts Rosie Perez and Nicolle Wallace.
-On February 6, 2015, representatives for O'Donnell confirmed she would once again exit the panel, citing her reasons as a "personal decision".
+On February 6, 2015, representatives for O'Donnell confirmed she would once again exit the panel.
 In a statement, made to The Hollywood Reporter, O'Donnell said, "[My health] got a little bit worse right before the holidays — [my doctor] was kind of concerned. ...
 I can't really fix [my personal life] right away, but I can fix [my job]."

 In 2015, O'Donnell made a cameo in Pitch Perfect 2, playing a co-host on The View.
 Deadline called the cameo "a bit that already seems dated."
 That same year, she appeared in an episode of Empire, playing Pepper O'Leary, "a tough criminal who shared a cell for years with Cookie Lyon."
 In preparation for the role, she hired an acting coach and stated, "I prepared for this like I've never prepared for anything in my career, because I didn't want to disappoint and I understood the pace at which they work."
 O'Donnell also appeared as herself in two documentaries that same year.
 In April 2015, Roseanne For President! was released, a film about Roseanne Barr's presidential bid in 2012.
 O'Donnell appeared in the film alongside Michael Moore and Sandra Bernhard.
 In September 2015, the documentary Everything Is Copy was released, a film by Jacob Bernstein about his mother Nora Ephron.
 O'Donnell appeared in the documentary to help "bring his mother into focus" along with a number of other celebrities.

 In 2016, O'Donnell made a two-episode appearance in the CBS series Mom, playing Jeanine, "the ex-girlfriend of Bonnie (Allison Janney)".
 That same year, she was also a regular panelist on Match Game and appeared in one episode of The $100,000 Pyramid, where she competed against Kathy Najimy.
 Later that year, O'Donnell also played the role of the gym teacher in Hairspray Live!